The Black Collection

 The coat of arms on this seal stamp dates back to the Napoleonic Empire.
 For his Imperial aristocracy, Napoleon created a new heraldic system, which was partly based on pre-1789 heraldry, but also incorporated many new elements.
 For example, crowns were replaced by a system of caps.
 Above the shield on this stamp, we can see the heraldic cap for a Baron.
 The caps worn by Barons were depicted with feathers, which served as decorative elements, enhancing the overall grandeur and distinction of the noble rank.
 It’s also interesting to note that the title of Marquis was not officially recognized in the Imperial nobility under Napoleon.
 The titles established for the new nobility included Prince, Duke, Count, Baron, and Chevalier.

 This elegant small wax seal stamp belonged to a noblewoman.
 The round shield is a distinctive feature often seen in the coats of arms of women and sometimes non-combatants.
 The crown appears to be that of a Viscountess.
 It makes a lovely addition to the collection.
+On the quartered shield we can see two that are semé (strewn or scattered) with small escutcheons (écussons).
+It is a less common but legitimate heraldic pattern which can represent multiple alliances, shields of vassals or dependents.

 The crest on this coat of arms features a winged lion.
 In heraldry, a winged lion typically symbolizes strength, nobility, and protection, combining the qualities of a lion with the notion of flight or divine power.
 This figure is often linked to various cultural and religious contexts, such as the Lion of Saint Mark in Venice, which represents the evangelist Mark and signifies courage and authority.